folio-org/yakbak-proxy/README.md

 * `startup` -- log a single message at startup stating the listening port and the proxied site.
 * `request` -- log each request, stating the tape filename (truncated to eight character), the method and the path.
+* `requestfull` -- log each request, stating the full tape filename, the method and the path.

 ## Example